-I am attending IPW, the International Pow Wow travel trade show with over 6000 travel industry delegates, in Orlando and as I write this, many of them attended the huge SeaWorld party.
+I attended IPW in 2015, the International Pow Wow travel trade show with over 6000 travel industry delegates, in Orlando and as I write this, many of them attended the huge SeaWorld party.
 I went out for dinner instead, and here’s why.

 I haven’t seen Blackfish, the anti SeaWorld movie that has brought the world’s attention to some of the practices at SeaWorld, but I’ve read both sides of the argument and a lot more around it as I’ve done some research for this post.

 I’m not boycotting SeaWorld because of any propaganda movie.
 I just can’t bear to see those whales living in tiny tanks any longer.